 Those five words comprise the “Sensitivity Continuum,” a sequence through which a visitor passes if interpretation is successful.

-First person refers to a technique where an interpreter takes on an historical persona (real or invented) and acts as if he or she was that person.
-A person in true first person mode does not know anything about events or the world beyond his or her historical time frame.
-This would mean that all aspects of the 21st Century at Cabrillo National Monument would be alarming and disarming puzzlements—Navy jets, ships in the channel, and the very cameras that the visitors want to photograph you with, to say nothing of the cars, buildings, and the clothing!
-First person is extremely difficult, and must be approved by the Living Historian Program Director.
+First person refers to a technique where an interpreter takes on an historical persona (real or invented) and acts as if they were that person.
+A person in true first-person mode does not know anything about events or the world beyond their historical time frame.
+This would mean that all aspects of the 21st century at Cabrillo National Monument would be alarming and disarming puzzlements – Navy jets, ships in the channel, and the very cameras that the visitors want to photograph you with, to say nothing of the cars, buildings, and the clothing!

 Sometimes visitors will ask, “What’s with the funny/odd/weird clothes?”
-An appropriate response, in a good-natured tone, might be, “I am wearing normal/proper/decent/fitting clothes, young man/sir/madam/sire/m’lady.
-You are the one oddly dressed!”
-This helps drive home the point that, each of us, in our own “time” are just “normal” people as much as they are.
-The clothing that you wear as a re-enactor is as normal as the clothing the visitor is wearing in his “time.”
+An appropriate response, in a good-natured tone, might be, “I am wearing normal/proper/decent/fitting clothes, young man/sir/madam/sire/m’lady for the year ____.”
+This helps drive home the point that each of us in our own “time” are just “normal” people as much as they are.
+The clothing that you wear as a re-enactor is as normal as the clothing the visitor is wearing in their “time.”

 A passion for history, a desire to share that history, sound knowledge of history, a willingness to adopt the correct “dress,” and the ability to get into the clothes, skin, and mindset of a historic personage.

 While this sounds simple, quality living history is extremely difficult and takes commitment and study on the part of its practitioners.
-He or she must be willing to familiarize herself/himself with all aspects of daily life of the time period to be interpreted.
+They must be willing to familiarize themselves with all aspects of daily life of the time period to be interpreted.
 Visitors can tell when interpreters are untrained or are using inauthentic items.
 They deserve the best that you and CNM can provide.

-A presentation on geology, forests, or other hard science topic is enhanced by the Ranger in NPS uniform because the uniform carries the cachet of a professional who knows about such things.
-Likewise, the interpreter in period correct persona and clothing carries the same cachet of someone who knows such things.
+A presentation on geology, forests, or other hard science topic is enhanced by the ranger in NPS uniform because the uniform carries the cachet of a professional who knows about such things.
+Likewise, the interpreter in period correct persona and clothing can carry the same cachet of someone who knows such things.
 People want to relate to people.

-We interpret in the framework of three themes defined in Cabrillo NM’s Master Plan.
+We interpret in the framework of three historical periods:

-Spanish colonial expansion into the Pacific in the 16th Century initiated what has become known as the “Pacific Rim Trading Network.”
-To anchor our interpretation of this period, we use the exploration by Juan Rodriguez Cabrillo of 1542, as it was one of the first trade exploration voyages, and it was the one which discovered what is now San Diego.
+Spanish colonial expansion into the Pacific in the 16th century initiated what has become known as the “Pacific Rim Trading Network.”
+To anchor our interpretation of this period, we use the exploration by Juan Rodriguez Cabrillo of 1542, as it was one of the first trade exploration voyages, and it was the first European exploration of San Diego.